ryanhaney97/forge-clj/README.md

 - Version 0.2.0: [forge-clj](http://bit.ly/1FTJ5HO "forge-clj Version 0.2.0") [forge-clj devkit](http://bit.ly/1jOENra "forge-clj devkit Version 0.2.0")

 ##Changelog

+- Version 0.4.0: Added a very large system for rendering models.
+Currently only works for tile entities, and techne isn't supported (yet).
+Also added a few more minor things, such as the ability to create your own creative tab.
+Finally, I entirely revamped the organization of the mod, by splitting it into parts.
+Both forge-clj and test-mod are far easier to read now that everything isn't just in a single file.
+As a sidenote, as of this version I've started to use a custom program to help me auto-distribute each new version.
+Hopefully this means that new versions will be coming out faster than normal, since it won't be as much work for me.

 - Version 0.3.0: Added a multitude of systems.
 First off, the Tile Entity system was revamped, and the data is now stored inside an atom within the class instance rather than a global atom.
 This new class also supports hash-map-like syntax for getting and setting values.
 Next, I added the ability to create custom packets.
 The system takes data as a map, converts it to nbt, and sends it using the network system implemented.
 I then added the ability to create an event handler.
 You specify the name as a keyword, and the event Class itself in the :event tag.
 Finally, I added the ability to add custom entity properties, using a similar system to that of the Tile Entities.